samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 TypeScript 3.0 is out!
 It comes with enhancements for the type system, compiler, and language service.
 This release is shipping with the following:

-- Project References let TypeScript projects depend on other TypeScript projects by allowing `tsconfig.json` files to reference other `tsconfig.json` files.
+- **Project references** let TypeScript projects depend on other TypeScript projects by allowing `tsconfig.json` files to reference other `tsconfig.json` files.

 - Support for `defaultProps` in JSX.